cosmos/gaia/docs/resources/service-providers.md

 gaiad keys list
 ```

-If you want to add a key to your keyring that imports a mnemonic, use the `--recover` flag.
+Use the `--recover` flag to add a key that imports a mnemonic to your keyring.

 ```bash
 gaiad keys add <your_key_name> --recover